 Particulate matter has been linked to reduced lung function, pneumonia irregular heartbeats, heart attacks, strokes, and cardiovascular and respiratory diseases such as asthma, bronchitis, emphysema, chronic obstructive pulmonary disease, and lung cancer.
 The extent of health damage caused by particulate matter is determined by the size of the particles.
-Particles with a mass median diameter of less than 10 microns is called PM10, while particles with a mass median diameter of less than 2.5 microns is called PM2.5.
+Particles with a mass median diameter of less than 10 microns are called PM10, while particles with a mass median diameter of less than 2.5 microns are called PM2.5.
 PM2.5 are also called fine particles.
 The smaller the particle, the higher the health risk, due to their ability to penetrate deep into the respiratory and circulatory systems, causing damage to the lungs, heart, and brain.

 Sulfur dioxide (SO2)

 Sulfur dioxide is a toxic gas with a pungent smell.
 It is an irritant, and can affect lung function and aggravate pre-existing respiratory diseases like asthma.
 The gas also forms secondary particulate matter (PM2.5) when combined with other compounds such as ammonia (NH3) in the atmosphere.